hsaghir/hsaghir.github.io/_posts/data_science/-2017-11-23-conditional-sentence-generation.md

 https://www.analyticsvidhya.com/blog/2017/01/ultimate-guide-to-understand-implement-natural-language-processing-codes-in-python/

+# Neo

+## Motivation
+Machine learning and data science in general are concerned with discovering patterns and insights in large collections of data.
+The advent of deep learning models have had a major impact on many task in computer vision and natural language processing as well as other domains.
+In essence, machine learning models condense the raw into a machine representation, from which insights are extracted and communicated to provide business and scientific value.

+On the other hand, language is the primary facet of communication for humans.
+Communicating insights from a machine representation back into human language is critical for making the findings accessible to people.
+Natural language generation(NLG) is the task of automatically generating language from a machine representation of data e.g. a knowledge graph.

+## Objective
+The objective of this project to bridge the gap in communication of insights to humans using human language.
+In the specific case of the Apollo project, this can help analysts understand the information contained in the knowledge graph in the form of statements about the existing relationships in the graph.

 ## conditional generation of summaries based on knowledge graph.

+Similar setting to labeled sequence transduction task, with a given input sequence and a specified condition, we generate an output sequence to reflect the content of input sequence that satisfies the condition.
+Examples:
+-  using labels to moderate politeness in machine translation
+-  modifying the output language of a machine translation system
+-  controlling the length of a summary in summarization
+-  morphological reinflection (combinig a root word with suffixes/prefix to make new syntactic and semantic variations).

 - This will be a layer on top of th Appolo project that connects it to humans and users.
 The knowledge graph extracts entities and events from many news articles and represents them in a graph.
 - The idea is to generate sentences and paragraphs conditioned on the knowledge graph.
 This will condense information from many news sources and many relationships into a human readable passage.